kaga/kaga.github.io/_posts/2021-02-08-Git-Part-1-Get-Started.markdown

 ![Github Desktop - 1st cmd commit](/assets/git/github-desktop-first-commit.png)

 Once you have committed, it looks like this in Github Desktop.
 You can see your file change history here, go back and get that specific version.
+You can experiment as much as you want without fear of modified the known good version.

 That's it!
 Remember to **commit early commit often.
 Keep committing**.